Deep Reinforcement Learning for FlipIt Security Game: Game Environment

 \subsection{Framework}

-We first begin by introducing the players (i.e. agents) of the game.
-The agents take control of the resource by moving, or by flipping.
-Flipping is the only move option available and each agent can flip at any time throughout the game.
-The agents pay a certain move cost for each flip and are rewarded for time in possession of the resource.
-An interesting aspect in FlipIt is that contrary to games like Backgammon and Go, agents do not take turn moving.
-A move can be made at any time throughout the game and therefore an agent's score highly depends on its opponent's moves.
-In addition, players have incomplete information about the game as they only find out about its current state (i.e. previous moves, previous owners of the resource) when they flip.
-Each agent has several attributes such as the strategy it adopts, the value rewarded per iteration and the cost per flip.
-For our purpose we have used the same reward and flip cost for all agents, but our environment can be easily generalized in order to experiment with different rewards and costs for both the attacker and defender.
-Agents also have some memory regarding the previous moves made by the players in the game.
-Depending on the agent, different types of feedback may be obtained during the game.
-In the case of non-adaptive agents, no feedback is obtained when they move.
-In the case of adaptive agents, the agent either finds out about its opponent's last move (LM), or finds out about the full history (FH) of flips made so far by all players.
+\nf{FlipIt} is an infinitely repeated game where the same one-shot stage game is played repeatedly over a number of discrete time periods.
+At each period of a game, players decide what action to take depending on their respective strategies.
+They take control of the resource by moving, or by what is called ``flipping''.
+Flipping is the only move option available and each player can flip at any time throughout the game.
+We assume that the defender is the rightful owner of the resource and as such, ties are broken by assigning ownership to the defender.
+Each player pays a certain move cost for each flip and is rewarded for time in possession of the resource.
+For our purpose we have used the same reward and flip cost for all players (attackers and defenders, adaptive and non-adaptive), but our environment can be easily generalized in order to experiment with different rewards and costs for both players.
+Moreover, an interesting aspect in \nf{FlipIt} is that contrary to games like Backgammon and Go, agents do not take turn moving.
+A move can be made at any time throughout the game and therefore a player's score highly depends on its opponent's moves.
+The final payoff corresponds to the sum of the player's payoffs from each round.
+Finally, players have incomplete information about the game as they only find out about its current state once they flip.
+In particular, adaptive agents only receive feedback from the environment upon flipping, which corresponds to their opponent's last move (LM).